shop100global/100pay-checkout-js/README.md

         alert(`New Payment detected with reference ${reference}`);
         /**
          * @dev ⚠️ never give value to the user because you received a callback.
-         * Always verify payments by sending a get request to 100Pay Get Crypto Charge endpoint on your backend.
+         * Always verify payments by sending a get request to 100Pay Verify Payment endpoint on your backend.
          * We have written a well detailed article to guide you on how to do this.
 Check out the link below.
          * 👉 https://100pay.co/blog/how-to-verify-crypto-payments-on-100-pay
          * */